Planned Program Tracks

 As a large and diverse track, the GA track will be an excellent opportunity to present and discuss your research/application with a wide variety of experts and participants of GECCO.

-He is an Associate Professor in the Department of Computer Science at Missouri University of Science and Technology (S&T), the founding director of S&T's Natural Computation Laboratory (NC-LAB), his department's Undergraduate Committee Chair, and S&T's Campus Curricula Committee Chair.
+He is an Associate Professor in the Department of Computer Science at Missouri University of Science and Technology (S&T), Guest Scientist at Los Alamos National Laboratory, and the founding director of S&T's Natural Computation Laboratory (NC-LAB).
 He received his Ph.D. in 2002 from Leiden University for Adaptive Information Filtering employing a novel type of evolutionary algorithm.
-He served previously as the GECCO 2010 Late Breaking Papers Chair and the COMPSAC 2011 Doctoral Symposium Chair.
+He served previously as GECCO 2010 Late Breaking Papers Chair, COMPSAC 2011 Doctoral Symposium Chair, and GECCO 2012 GA Track Co-Chair.
 For several years he has served on the GECCO GA track program committee and the Congress on Evolutionary Computation program committee.
-His research interests include the design of novel self-configuring evolutionary algorithms and the application of evolutionary algorithms in critical infrastructure protection, search-based software engineering, virtual facilitation, and cyber security.
+His research interests include the design of novel self-configuring evolutionary algorithms and the application of evolutionary algorithms in cyber security, critical infrastructure protection, and search-based software engineering.
 He was granted a US patent for an artificially intelligent rule-based system to assist teams in becoming more effective by improving the communication process between team members.

 GECCO has traditionally been a collection of mini-conferences, so authors have to choose a particular track to submit to.
 While this works fine for the majority of papers, some authors struggled to choose a track.
-This is why GECCO now has a new track on "Integrative Genetic and Evolutionary Computation (IGEC)".
+This is why GECCO has introduced the track on "Integrative Genetic and Evolutionary Computation (IGEC)".

 This track welcomes all papers that the authors feel do not fit into a particular track or that cross multiple tracks.

 Topics include but are not limited to: